sjlouw/sjlouw.github.io/source/_posts/2014-12-16-ospf-path-selection-order-of-preference-and-summarization.markdown

 * OSPFv2 Supports **cleartext** and **MD5** authentication
 * Supports MPLS-TE via "Opaque" LSA's (9-link-local, 10-area-local, 11-AS)
 * If equal cost routes exist, uses CEF load balancing.

-* **Neighbors MUST agree on following to become adjacent:**
+**Neighbors MUST agree on following to become adjacent:**

 * Area Number
 * Authentication
 * Hello and Dead intervals
 * Stub area flag
+* MTU
+* Neighbors MUST use compatible network types
-* Neigbors MUST be on same subnet to form adjacencies.
+* MUST be on same subnet.
 ONLY on Point-to-Point links rule does not apply. (`ip unnumbered`)

 ###Path Selection: